Khush-domadia/Business-Optimization/README.md

 This project is developed for educational and research purposes.
 The Gurobi optimizer requires appropriate licensing for commercial use.
 Please ensure compliance with Gurobi's licensing terms when using this code.

-## Contact Information

-For questions about the implementation, optimization model, or business applications, please refer to the project documentation or create an issue in the repository.

 ---

 **Note**: This optimization model demonstrates practical applications of operations research in business decision-making, combining mathematical modeling with real-world constraints to deliver actionable insights for strategic planning.